 Angel Rojas, a Burke County native, likes video games, working on cars, and hanging out with his three dogs, Kissi, Alvin, and Sammy.
 However, not many teens can say they are already a manager at a start-up company.
 At just 19-year old, he is the Site Manager at Material Return (MR), an enterprise of The Industrial Commons (TIC) and is part of an innovative team that is pioneering a new way to do business that is environmentally friendly with a focus on work-life balance, fair wages, creating new jobs and rooting wealth locally - a circular economy.
 His boss, Bob Carswell said, "Angel was an amazing find for this startup.
 He is one of the most self-motivated and smartest people that I could have hoped for when looking for potential managers.
 We are proud to have him managing and improving our business and making a greener impact in this region.
 Angel has shown us that our young people need more opportunities in management positions and need the respect of industry leaders in our region."

-Angel is a graduate of East Burke High School and a STRIVE graduate (Students Taking an Interest in the Value of their Education), a mentorship and motivational scholarship program for high school seniors in partnership with East Burke Kiwanis.
+Angel is a graduate of East Burke High School and a STRIVE graduate (Students Taking a Renewed Interest in the Value of their Education), a mentorship and motivational scholarship program for high school seniors in partnership with East Burke Kiwanis.
 They meet monthly with mentors from the community and the student that raises their GPA the most gets a scholarship.
 STRIVE was initially started at Freedom High School by the Rotary Club of Burke-Sunrise.
 Buddy Armour, a longtime STRIVE mentor, said that over the course of 14 years, they have served over 170 students and awarded over $28,000 in scholarship money at Freedom High School.
 In 2017 Work in Burke provided some scholarships and assistance to help launch STRIVE at other Burke County high schools.
 Mentors, like Buddy, often take current STRIVE students on field trips to learn about local job opportunities.
 Recently Buddy brought a group to tour at MR where they learned about the circular economy from Angel.

 STRIVE Industry Tour